vibewell25/vibewell/docs/docs/user-guide/index.md

 ### Registration Process

-1. Visit [vibewell.com](https://vibewell.com) or download the Vibewell app from the App Store or Google Play Store
+1. Visit [vibewell.com](https://vibewell.com) or download the VibeWell app from the App Store or Google Play Store
 2. Click/tap the "Sign Up" button
 3. Choose to register with your email or continue with Google/Apple/Facebook
 4. If registering with email: